 Film Otago Southland

-Film Otago Southland represents six regions in the southern half of New Zealand’s South Island funded by Queenstown Lakes District Council, Central Otago District Council, Waitaki District Council, Venture Southland, Southern Institute of Technology and Enterprise Dunedin.
+Film Otago Southland is a regional film office, providing information and support for film productions in the Otago and Southland region of New Zealand’s South Island.
+It’s funded by Queenstown Lakes District Council, Central Otago District Council, Waitaki District Council, Great South, Southern Institute of Technology and Enterprise Dunedin.